 UNCDF implemented the MicroLead programme (2015-2018) A global initiative that works with a variety of financial institutions and aims to develop, pilot and scale, deposit services for low-income, rural populations.
 Particularly for women.
 In Ghana, MicroLead worked with Fidelity Bank, GN Bank and Sinapa Savings and Loans, to expand access to savings.
 Particularly to link informal savings groups to banks, and other formal financial institutions.
 UNCDF supported Fidelity Bank and GN Bank, to link Village Savings and Loans Associations (VSLAs), created by CARE to the bank, through a combination of agents and mobile banking.
 Thanks to this support, now VSLA members can access their savings via digital means.
 UNCDF also supported Sinapa Savings and Loans to transform from a microfinance institution, to a savings and loans institution.
 Also digitizing their savings collection processes.

-UNCDF is currently implementing its Local Climate Adaptive Living (LoCAL) facility, designed to help governments channel global climate adaptation financing to the local level.
-The overall objective of LoCAL Ghana is to improve the resilience of MMDAs and communities to climate change, by increasing access to climate change adaptation financing, through performance-based climate resilience grants (PBCRG).
+UNCDF is currently implementing its Local Climate Adaptive Living Facility (LoCAL) in Ghana, designed to help governments channel global climate adaptation financing to the local level.
+The overall objective of LoCAL Ghana is to improve the resilience of Metropolitan, Municipal and District Assemblies (MMDAs) and communities to climate change.
+LoCAL delivers on this commitment by increasing access to climate change adaptation financing, with performance-based climate resilience grants (PBCRG).

 During the first cycle of phase I, thirteen (13) small to medium scale climate resilient investments were selected and implemented in various communities, in the 3 pilot districts in 2016.
 Transfer of additional funds to the districts will take place in the 1st quarter of 2020 to commence investments of the second cycle of Phase I.